Bad theology hurts women. Sometimes it even kills them.

 Why do so many religious men abuse their wives?
 It might have something to do with this verse:

 Wives, submit yourselves to your own husbands as you do to the Lord.
-(Eph.
-5:22)
+(Ephesians 5:22)

 This scripture is part of a two-punch combination that misguided men have inflicted upon women.
 Apparently, Ephesians 5 says wives must submit to abusive husbands, while Matthew 5 says they can never walk away.